jsanon01/data-science/log.md

 ### Advice to Data Science

-- Straightforwardly, A data Scientist must be:
+- Straightforwardly, a data Scientist must be:
 - Curious meaning to be able to take a position (to know what to do)
 - Extremely argumentative (to the extent to plead a case)